Leads vs. Opportunities

 In Hubspot, the implementation is different.

-Leads are not a separate CRM object in Hubspot although deals are.
+Leads are not a separate CRM object whereas deals are.

-Leads and opportunities are tracked under the lifecycle stage property of two other CRM objects in Hubspot: contacts and companies.
+Leads and opportunities are tracked under the lifecycle stage property of two CRM objects: contacts and companies.

 Conversion of a lead into an opportunity in Hubspot consists of changing the lifecycle stage as well as creating a new deal.